ABOUT CLBS

 • Cystic fibrosis

 Before final selection and listing for liver transplantation, the child undergoes a multidisciplinary pretransplant evaluation to determine the current status of the liver disease and the extent of its progression.
 All outside medical records, radiological studies, and liver biopsy materials are reviewed.
-The transplant hepatologist, and surgeons do consultations.
+The transplant hepatologist and surgeons do consultations.
 Blood tests may include

 • Chemistry panel